 Of the 26 colleges in Scotland, Argyll College has the second highest success percentage for students studying full time FE, which is also 10% above the average for all colleges in Scotland.

-- 74.9% of our FE students completed their full time programme of study, and 72.3% of students achieved the programme award.
+- 82% of our FE students completed their full time programme of study with 76% of students achieving their programme award.

 The Performance Indicators (PIs) are based on student records submitted via the Further Education Statistics (FES) system, an automated data capture and record system, which encompasses built-in quality checks to ensure the data is correct and credible.
 The Scottish Funding Council PIs for Argyll College UHI represent only further education statistics.